kundudeb/kundudeb.github.io/index.md

 ## Recommendation Letters

+Letter-writing is an important part of my job.
+It is in your interest to make this job as easy as possible for me.

-If you would like me to write you a recommendation letter, please let me know _around 6 weeks_ before the first deadline and please provide me with all necessary documentation _at least 4 weeks_ before the first deadline.
+If you would like me to write you a recommendation letter, please let me know _at least 4 weeks_ before the first deadline and please provide me with all necessary material (that is, a copy of everything you will be submitting) _at least 3 weeks_ before the first deadline.

+For undergraduate students at my institution: It will help me immensely if you let me know of your intention of asking for a letter while our interactions are still fresh in my memory, such as right after completing a course.

+Good luck with your applications!

 ## Outreach